If you’re behind on your mortgage payments, you could face foreclosure on your home. In Michigan, most foreclosures are done without going to court.

 After the Sheriff’s Sale, you have some time to try to avoid foreclosure and save your home.
 This is called the redemption period.
 During this time, you can continue to live in the home.
 You don’t have to pay your mortgage during this time.
 You may want to save money to try to save (redeem) your home or work out a “cash for keys” deal with the buyer of your home.
 Learn more below.

 During the redemption period, you can avoid foreclosure by redeeming your property.
 To do this, you’ll have to pay your lender all of the following:

-You can find the sale price by getting a copy of the Sheriff’s Deed from the Register of Deeds in the county where your home is located.
+You can find out the amount you have to pay to redeem your home from paperwork included in the deed.
+You can get this at the Register of Deeds in the county where your home is located.

 Time to Redeem